 Serviced hotel apartments are an excellent alternative for the budget-conscious.
 Very high standards will leave you surprised at how luxurious hotel apartments are for a considerably lower price.
-For $187 a night, stay at Savoy Crest Hotel Apartments in a quiet neighborhood that’s well-connected to the tourist areas by the Dubai Metro.
-The Savoy even offers a fitness center and spa.
-In Deira, the Clover Creek Hotel Apartments for $121 a night are another great option that’s just a few minutes’ ferry ride away from Dubai Creek.
+While some of these are in quiet, residential neighborhoods they’re well-connected to the tourist areas by the Dubai Metro.

 History and culture aficionados will appreciate exploring the heritage district of Al Bastakiya in Al Fahidi, close to Dubai Creek.
 Wander in the cobblestone lanes, step into one of the art galleries, and sit down at a courtyard teahouse for a cup of tea.
 Take a ferry or Abra ride across the creek to the Spice Souk in Deira.
 Afterwards, head to the Gold Souk, the largest gold market in the Middle East, to look at exquisite jewelry.